 This form of bankruptcy is also called liquidation bankruptcy.
-As the name entails, you will liquidate your assets that aren’t exempt by selling them and using that money to eliminate your debt.
+As the name entails, you will liquidate your assets, if you have any that are not texempt by selling them and using that money to eliminate your debt.
 Those who utilize Chapter 7 Bankruptcy must pass the “means test,” which looks at your income to determine whether or not this is the best kind of bankruptcy for you.
 If your income is below the median for Texas residents, then you’re eligible file a Chapter 7 bankruptcy and have most of your unsecured debt eliminated.

 From the moment you file for Chapter 7 Bankruptcy to the date of debt discharge, you’ll be looking at approximately four months.
 However, everyone’s situation is different so you should speak with a knowledgeable Houston attorney for an estimation on your bankruptcy timeline.